arham2004m/local-Repo/README.md

 -> check branch by "git branch"
 -> Rename branch by "git branch -M main"
 -> rest same as web repo
--> push code to repo by "git push origin main"
+-> push code to repo by "git push origin main".
 # Commands used
 -> git init : for declaration of git repo from local system -> git add .